-In this section, we show the result of the comparisons of accuracies on the whole dataset, recall of each class label, and precisions of each class label.
-Since Leave-One-Out holds just one instance as the test data and remains as the training data repeatedly for each instance of a given dataset, we can evaluate the performance of a learning algorithm to a new dataset in deterministic.
+Comparison on Classification Performance In this section, we show the result of the comparisons of accuracies on the whole dataset, recall of each class label, and precisions of each class label.
+Since Leave-One-Out holds just one instance as the test data and remains as the training dataset repeatedly for each instance of a given dataset, we can evaluate the performance of a learning algorithm to a new dataset without any ambiguity.